Exploring Evaporating Primordial Black Holes with Gravitational Waves: Abstract

 \section{Abstract}

 Primordial black holes (PBHs) from the early Universe have been connected with the nature of dark matter and can significantly affect cosmological history.
-We show that coincidence dark radiation and density fluctuation gravitational wave signatures associated with evaporation of $\lesssim 10^9$~g PBHs can be used to explore and discriminate different formation scenarios of spinning and non-spinning PBHs spanning orders of magnitude in mass-range, which is challenging to do otherwise.
+We show that coincidence dark radiation and density fluctuation gravitational wave signatures associated with evaporation of $\lesssim~10^9$~g PBHs can be used to explore and obtain important hints about the formation mechanisms of spinning and non-spinning PBHs spanning orders of magnitude in mass-range, which is challenging to do otherwise.

-Primordial black holes (PBHs) that could have formed in the early Universe prior to galaxies and stars can constitute a significant fraction of the dark matter (DM), can significantly affect cosmological history and have been associated with a variety of observational signatures~(e.g.~\cite{Zeldovich:1967,Hawking:1971ei,Carr:1974nx,Chapline:1975ojl,Meszaros:1975ef,Carr:1975qj,GarciaBellido:1996qt,Khlopov:2008qy,Frampton:2010sw,Bird:2016dcv,Kawasaki:2016pql,Carr:2016drx,Inomata:2016rbd,Pi:2017gih,Inomata:2017okj,Garcia-Bellido:2017aan,Inoue:2017csr,Georg:2017mqk,Inomata:2017bwi,Kocsis:2017yty,Ando:2017veq,Niikura:2017zjd,Cotner:2016cvr,Cotner:2019ykd,Cotner:2018vug,Sasaki:2018dmp,Carr:2018rid,Flores:2020drq,Deng:2017uwc,Kusenko:2020pcg,Lu:2020bmd,Fuller:2017uyd,Kusenko:2019kcu,Takhistov:2020vxs,Kawasaki:2018daf,Takhistov:2017bpt,Takhistov:2017nmt,Laha:2020vhg,Sugiyama:2020roc,Takhistov:2021aqx}).
+Primordial black holes (PBHs) that could have formed in the early Universe prior to galaxies and stars can constitute a significant fraction of the dark matter (DM), can significantly affect cosmological history and have been associated with a variety of observational signatures~(e.g.~\cite{Zeldovich:1967,Hawking:1971ei,Carr:1974nx,Chapline:1975ojl,Meszaros:1975ef,Carr:1975qj,GarciaBellido:1996qt,Kawasaki:1997ju,Khlopov:2008qy,Frampton:2010sw,Bird:2016dcv,Kawasaki:2016pql,Carr:2016drx,Inomata:2016rbd,Pi:2017gih,Inomata:2017okj,Garcia-Bellido:2017aan,Inoue:2017csr,Georg:2017mqk,Inomata:2017bwi,Kocsis:2017yty,Ando:2017veq,Niikura:2017zjd,Cotner:2016cvr,Cotner:2019ykd,Cotner:2018vug,Sasaki:2018dmp,Carr:2018rid,Flores:2020drq,Deng:2017uwc,Kusenko:2020pcg,Lu:2020bmd,Fuller:2017uyd,Kusenko:2019kcu,Takhistov:2020vxs,Kawasaki:2018daf,Takhistov:2017bpt,Takhistov:2017nmt,Laha:2020vhg,Sugiyama:2020roc,Takhistov:2021aqx}).
 Depending on formation scenario, PBHs can span many orders of magnitude in mass.

 Very light PBHs with masses $\lesssim 10^{-15}$~g evaporate through Hawking radiation~\cite{Hawking:1974sw} on time scales shorter than the age of the Universe and thus do not contribute themselves directly to the DM abundance~\cite{Page:1976df,Page:1977um}.
 Evaporating PBHs can copiously emit constituents from the whole particle spectrum, including production of particles from the Standard Model extensions and the dark sector.
 Products of evaporating PBHs have been associated with the observed matter-antimatter asymmetry, DM and dark radiation (DR)~\cite{Fujita:2014hha,Lennon:2017tqq,Morrison:2018xla,Masina:2020xhk,Masina:2020xhk,Hooper:2019gtx,Hooper:2020evu,Lunardini:2019zob,Gondolo:2020uqv,Khlopov:2008qy}.
 PBHs spanning range $\sim 10^{-5} - 10^{9}$~g, from the Planck mass to the mass relevant for Big Bang Nucleosynthesis (BBN), remain unconstrained~(see e.g.~\cite{Carr:2020gox}).